 This major involves a lot of reading and is ideal for the student who doesn't mind days on end in the library.
 Attention for detail is critical as you analyze and make connections between different works.
 Class discussion is another key component of this major, making strong communication skills essential.
 Work on being able to express your ideas and insights clearly through both written and oral communication.

 Creativity and independent thought will serve you well as you pursue this major.
 There will be some group projects but the majority of assignments will be individual work.
 By the end of your years of study you will become familiar with writing long and detailed research papers.
-Some students further their education to obtain a Masters in Literature.
+Some students further their education to obtain a Master of Literature.

 Many students who study literature are interested in education and go on to become a secondary or postsecondary teacher, or a college professor.
 Some grads are also interested in becoming a Librarian, Library Assistant is possible or Archivist.
 Becoming a teacher or a librarian requires a Master's Degree, while teaching at the college level usually requires a Ph.D.